 “Jake, Daria’s letter said she was fine.”

 “Yeah!
-Her letter said!
+Her letter said that!
 But what would Daria say, Helen?
-Maybe these Sloans made her write that letter!
-They’re nobles, they can do anything the hell they want and this whole damn system will let them get away with it!”
+Maybe the Sloans made her write that letter!
+They’re nobles, they can do whatever the hell they want and this whole damn system will let them get away with it!”

 Quinn rolled on her side and pressed her pillow over her ears.